We were delighted to receive completion photos for the new lecture and performance theatre at Queen Elizabeth’s Grammar School in Faversham, Kent.

-Currently under construction, the new facility is being built as an extension of the existing Sixth Form Centre and will include:
+The new theatre building has been constructed as an extension to the existing Sixth Form Centre and includes:

 - Seating for up to 300